Janna Szangolies

 The Hidden Challenge of Translation

-Every founder has experienced the same awkward moment.
-Someone asks you to explain how you really do your work — not the polished version for investors, not the bullet-pointed process you’d put in a handbook, but the lived, everyday way you make things happen.
+Every business owner has experienced the same awkward moment.
+Someone asks you to explain how you really do your work, not the polished version for investors, not the bullet-pointed process you’d put in a handbook, but the lived, everyday way you make things happen.

 And you stumble.